 Well we’re a week out from Christmas and I don’t feel ready, but I think it’s more that I’ve got blog posts I want to write and share before the holidays than anything else.
 We cleaned and decorated before Lily’s Christmas party on the weekend (the kids loved the tree-shaped brownies and the Christmas bingo) and most of the shopping is done.
 The wrapping and groceries I can do in a few days when my mom comes up to visit and help out.
 The only big thing left to do — besides writing Christmas cards and mailing a few packages, which are both gnawing at me — is get the tree.

-I received January’s Sweet Reads Box for free to review but all opinions are still my own.
+I received the books in this post for review purposes.
+All opinions are my own.

 I love giving books any time of the year, but Christmas can be especially fun because the crop of new books that come out in the fall is always so, so good.
 Today I’ve got some ones you might not have seen that would make great gifts for the fashionista, the interior design and decor lover, the entrepreneur (especially those in creative fields) and the cook in your life.